 In truth, you should have already created backlinks to each restaurant’s location page when you created citations.
 It never hurts to create more though if you get the chance, however.

 Partnering with local businesses or sponsoring local charities is a great way to get backlinks to the location pages of your restaurants.
 Hosting an event at your restaurant can also work to attract links from reputable local websites.

 Don’t spend too much time trying to build local backlinks.
 Your time will almost certainly be better spent elsewhere.
 But it’s important to be aware of the kind of occasions that can generate backlinks to your website and take advantage of them when they occur.

-If you’re struggling to manage marketing for your restaurants, we can help.
-Our online marketing platform NGAZE makes managing multiple locations a doddle.
-Request a demo to find out more.
+If you’re struggling to manage marketing for your restaurant locations, we can help.
+NGAZE marketing platform makes managing multiple locations a doddle.
+Request a demo to learn more.